chemi5t/exa-data-analyst-assessment/README.md

 The methods within the `main.py` script utilises the `data_cleaning.py`, `data_extraction.py` and `database_utils.py` files and imports the DataCleaning, DataExtractor, and DatabaseConnector classes and uploads the clean data to the centralised database (`emis_data_analysis`) to complete the ETL pipeline.
 The combined .csv files were too large to upload to GitHub but data uploaded into Panda DataFrames and uploaded to postgreSQL.
 An issue was noted during the combining of .csv files from the `data\observation` folder.
 A warning in the terminal showed index column 2 to have mixed data types that could lead to issues with quries later and thus cleaned inline with the ETL process.
 Also only the unnumbered .csv files in `data\observation` and  `data\medication` .csv files contained the column headers.
 This was noted and a method created to deal with this during the .csv file combining phase.

-After the `main.py` execution, various tables were created, updated and altered followed by creation of the star schema ([_02_sql_files/_02_star_schema.sql](_02_sql_files/_02_star_schema.sql)) and its `ERD` (see Milestone 3).
+After the `main.py` execution, various tables were created, updated and altered followed by creation of the schema ([_02_sql_files/_02_schema.sql](_02_sql_files/_02_schema.sql)) and its `ERD` (see Milestone 3).
 A link to the clinical_codes_df was not possible with the 4 tables stored in the database and so this table required normalisation into 3 smaller tables; drugs, products and conditions.
 From these links and tables joins could be made throughout the tables to then perform the required queries.

 The [SQL](_02_sql_files/_03_sql_queries.sql) query (Q3) provided performs analysis of patient data based on specific criteria to give **56 rows** (**56 different patients**).
 It filters patients with asthma who meet various conditions regarding medication, smoking status, weight, COPD diagnosis and consent to share data.